TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/self-managed/troubleshooting/_index.md

 ### Gateways don't work when targeting the UDP port 1700

-Ensure that UDP port (default 1700) is exposed outside the k8s cluster via your chosen proxy or load balancer.
+Ensure that UDP port (default 1700) is exposed outside the k8s cluster via your chosen proxy or load balancer. ur `docker-compose.yml` file uses [Compose file version 3.7](https://docs.docker.com/compose/compose-file/).
+If using a package manager to install Docker Compose, it is possible to install an old, unsupported version.
+See Docker's [installation instructions](https://docs.docker.com/compose/install/) to upgrade to a more recent version.